MarcMouries/Telework-Case-Management-Lab/docs/Part_1_Build_the_Foundation/Part_1.1_Create_App.md

 3. **Optional** – Add an image to the application.
 Images can be a great way to personalize and provide character for your application.

-  1. Click the app logo or browse to upload tile.
+    a.
+Click the app logo or browse to upload tile.

-  2. Browse to and select the  **telework App Logo.png** file you downloaded.
+    b.
+Browse to and select the  **telework App Logo.png** file you downloaded.

 4. The screen should look like below